fireblade95402/Linux-DevContainers-in-Azure/README.md

 # Overview

-The below steps will deployment an Azure environment using a VNET for hosting a private virtual machine and using a VPN Gateway to create a secure private environment for development where developers can use dev containers on VS Code.
+The below steps will deployment an Azure environment using a Virtual Network for hosting a private virtual machine and using a VPN Gateway to create a secure private environment for development where developers can use dev containers on VS Code.

 ## Prerequisites